 Johnny Summers is a multifaceted musician making his mark as a trumpeter, vocalist, arranger, composer and director.
-He has worked and performed with award-winning artists including Wynton Marsalis, Wycliffe Gordon, Bobby Shew, Maria Schneider, Ellis Marsalis, Tommy Banks, and Guido Basso to name a few.
+He has worked and performed with award-winning artists including, Bobby Shew, Maria Schneider, Ellis Marsalis, Tommy Banks, and Guido Basso to name a few.
 Johnny is the founding director of the Calgary Jazz Orchestra, and he writes and arranges well over half of the music performed by the CJO.
 As a writer and recording artist, Johnny has received much critical acclaim.
-He is the recipient of 11 Global Music Awards for his discography of 6, of the Gospel Music Award for Best Blues/Jazz Song and received a nomination for an AMPIA award for best original film score for Burlesque Assassins.
+He is the recipient of 11 Global Music Awards, 2 Gospel Music Awards and numerous nominations including one for an AMPIA award for best original film score for Burlesque Assassins.
 Johnny’s most recent release features his original composition, Award-winning Suite Jubilation, with artists of the Calgary Jazz Orchestra, New West Symphony Chorus, Dee Daniels and Vincent Gardner.
 His seventh studio album, Baker's Dozen, is set to release in February 2020 as a debut for Cellar Music Group.

 Gerry Hébert was awarded a Bachelor of Music from the University of Calgary, pursued Jazz and Classical Saxophone studies in Paris, France and attended various residencies at the Banff Centre for the Arts.
 Currently, Gerry is the Vice President and event coordinator for JazzYYC, Calgary’s jazz collaborative.
 Gerry is an active performer with credits that include many appearances with the Calgary Philharmonic Orchestra, multiple professional theatre productions, the Calgary Jazz Orchestra and his own Gerry Hébert quartet which has released three CD recordings.
 Overall, Gerry has appeared on over 25 CD recordings as well as numerous television and radio broadcasts.